-When it's hot outside, it's a good idea to grab something cool to drink or munch on.
-And, there is not much that's colder than having a snow cone in your hands.
+There is not much that's colder than having a snow cone in your hands.
 As a kid, we all remember checking out the snow cone stand and tasting all the different flavors - sometimes mixing them all up for some reason.
 You'll find several snow cone stands on many corners in Abilene.
 I listed a few of them below.

 Ice Cream may pack on the pounds if you eat enough of it, but it's definitely a way to cool off during the hot summer months in Abilene.
 There are several places in Abilene to get your ice cream fix which I listed below.
 Also, be on the lookout for the ice cream truck which is sure to make it's rounds through Abilene neighborhoods.